michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0021.md

 - n: inborn pattern of behavior often responsive to specific stimuli
 - adj: (followed by `with')deeply filled or permeated
 ### Family
-instinct: instinctive, instinctly, instincts+;instinctive: instinctively
+- instinct: instinctive, instinctly, instincts+
+- instinctive: instinctively
 ### Examples
 - “He is definitely playing with a killer instinct,” McAdoo said.
 - “Most of the instinct stuff is still the same,” Bowles said.